Skip to content

 Will Mercury close my account if I keep traveling?

-Mercury does not auto-close accounts for travel, but they flag accounts that show frequent IP changes across many countries.
-In our intake, about 5% of nomad accounts hit a hold each year.
+Mercury does not auto-close accounts for travel, but they flag accounts that show frequent IP changes across many countries, so nomad accounts hit review holds more often than average.
 Wise Business is more nomad-friendly.
-Many nomads we serve use Wise as primary and Mercury as secondary.
+Many nomads use Wise as primary and Mercury as secondary.

 Do I owe US tax if I never set foot in the US?